 What’s the story of Thor 4?

-The film will adapt a Lady Thor story arc from recent a recent Marvel Comics series called The Mighty Thor, by Jason Aaron.
+The film will adapt a story arc from a recent Marvel series called The Mighty Thor, written by Jason Aaron with artwork by Russell Dauterman.

-“That story line is incredible is full emotion, love and thunder and introduces for the first time female Thor,” Waititi said at Comic-Con.
+“That storyline is incredible, is full of emotion, love and thunder and introduces for the first time female Thor,” Waititi said at Comic-Con.
 “For us there’s only one person who could play that role… Natalie Portman.”